GoogleCloudPlatform/nodejs-docs-samples/appengine/endpoints/README.md

-# Google Cloud Endpoints sample for Google App Engine
+# Google Cloud Endpoints sample for Google App Engine Flexible Environment

 This sample demonstrates how to use Google Cloud Endpoints on Google App Engine Flexible Environment using Node.js.